ICSM/pgmuvi/CONTRIBUTING.md

 the project and/or other consequences.
 If you believe that someone has violated this code of conduct, please contact the project maintainers.
-This code of conduct extends both to interactions on the project's github page and to interactions in other project spaces, including but not limited to email, slack, and in-person meetings.
+This code of conduct extends both to interactions on the project's github page and to interactions in other project spaces, including but not limited to email, Slack, and in-person meetings.

 ## Getting Started